eecs280staff/tutorials/docs/setup_eecs281.md

 EECS 281 Project Setup
 ======================

-This tutorial will help you set up an EECS 281 project using the EECS 280 tutorials.
+This tutorial walks through EECS 281 project setup using EECS 280 tutorials.

 ## Visual debugger
 Set up your project in your visual debugger.
 We'll use the project name `p1-stats` in this example, but your project name may be different.
 If your project has starter files, you'll need the link from the project spec.